maitreverge/minishell_101/ressources/maitreverge/README.md

 The `stat` function is a standard C function that gets file status.

-- ***Function Description***:: `stat` gets the status of the file specified by path and fills in the buffer pointed to by buf.
+- ***Function Description***: `stat` gets the status of the file specified by path and fills in the buffer pointed to by buf.
 It returns 0 on success, and -1 on error.

 - ***Prototype***: `int stat(const char *restrict path, struct stat *restrict buf);`